 As described in Scenario 8, all the services run as Docker containers on the management node.
-To find all services running as containers, use the docker ps -a command.
+To find all services running as containers, use the docker ps - a command.
 If any services are in Exit state, use the systemctl command and grep for Docker to find the exact service name, for example:

-'''

-systemctl | grep docker- | awk '{print $1}'
+systemctl | grep docker- | awk '{print \$1}'

 docker-cobbler-tftp.service

-docker-cobbler.service

-docker-cobbler.service
+docker-cobbler-web.service

 docker-container-registry.service

 docker-elasticsearch.service

 docker-kibana.service

 docker-logstash.service

-docker-logstash.service

-'''
+docker-vmtp.service